If you or someone you are with are in danger

 One of the simplest things you can do that can help is to talk to someone about how you are feeling.

-Here is a simple list of people and places you can go to for help...
+Here is a list of some people and places you can go to for help:

-• Community Support - If talking isn't your thing, you can try other ways to help like yoga, journal writing, exercise, and eating healthy foods.
+Community Support - If talking isn't your thing, you can try other ways to help like yoga, journal writing, exercise, and eating healthy foods.
 There are several classes and clubs you can join in your community that can help you.
-The local library or even your school will have a list of groups and events.
+Visit the public library or ask around at school to find groups and events.

 Helping students cope with stress, anxiety and depression